It is a campus policy that all resident students select a meal plan for the academic year.

 Visit the Dining Commons web site for meal service days and hours.

-Behavior in the Dining Commons
+Behavior in Campus Dining Facilities

 As per State Health regulations, diners in a food service operation must be suitably dressed to be served.